jm1021/church-of-jesus-christ/_posts/2025-12-07-we-will-go-down.md

 “The hour is coming… when the dead shall hear the voice of the Son of God.”
 > Resurrection and postmortal ministry.

+## My Dream on Redemption

+Joseph and Joseph F. shared with us our current and future purposes in D&C 137, 138

+138:30 But behold, **from among the righteous, he organized his forces and appointed messengers, clothed with power and authority**, and commissioned them to **go forth and carry the light of the gospel** to them that were in darkness, even to all the spirits of men; and thus was the gospel preached to the dead.

+Living witnesses or Dead witnesses (enlightened).
+Here are highlights of my dream on participating in the redemption.

+---

+Sunday Jan 17, 2016, recorded in my scriptures

+- At a very expensive event I was asked to leave, as I had lost my ticket.
+- Left Worldly even
+  - Someone proclaimed that Christ appeared, many fell in misery.
+  - I wondered if I would fall in shame as well.
+But somehow I felt bolstered, perhaps the atonement.
+  - Christ came in my direction and we talked, he made me feel pure!
+  - We talked about pressing matters, perhaps the redemption.
+  - We disusse Tamara and he assured me she was very important and busy.
+I reflected on her teaching 'little children' music in primary.
+  - Christ even talked to me about my delimas with prayer, which quickly went into a technology talk.
+(Surely about brains being receivers, not only audio but feelings.)
+  - As he left he told me where he would be, it was a maintenance office in the theater where I lost my ticket.
+- Returned to Woldly concerns
+  - I went to a service desk, there was much incompetence, a lowly staff member slipped me a copy of my ticket as the show was let out.
+  - I got involved in office, service desk, in make corrections, appointing and releasing staff.
+We set goals for better service.
+  - As I came out, Christ was there as a maintenance man.
+He told me I could use a vehicle to reunite with my family.
+- Seeing Family Past and Present
+  - I was with another travelor who seemed to be taking me somewhere I did not want to go.
+I requested to be released as I wanted to return to Lora and Shay.
+  - This travelor was shocked and asked me to look iinto the door where there were many family members who greeted me with acceptance and hugs.
+- I awoke from My Dream
+  - I recorded my dream
+  - I read something required by Ward Council r
+  - I prepped for Sunday School lesson and read 138:30
+- At that moment, "The gospel feels glorious"